Marco Ghiani

 Marco Ghiani is a flat racing jockey, who was 2021 British flat racing Champion Apprentice.

 Ghiani, who is not from a racing background, grew up in Sardinia and was encouraged to pursue his dreams of becoming a jockey by Italian jockey Dario Vargiu.
 He left Sardinia for Newmarket and attended a course at the British Racing School.

 He started out riding for Luca Cumani in 2017, but joined the stable of Stuart Williams as apprentice when Cumani retired.
-He had his first race rides in 2018, getting 1 second and 3 thirds from in 11 rides.
+He had his first race rides in 2018, getting 1 second and 3 thirds from 11 rides.
 Then, in 2019, he had his first winner, ending the season with 22 wins from 131 races.
 In 2020, it was 19 from 204.

 In 2021, he became Champion Apprentice, topping 100 winners for the year and winning nearly £900,000 in prize money.
 During the season, he rode out his apprentice claim on 1 July 2021, winning on the Hugo Palmer-trained Surprise Picture.
 His most successful partnership was with the Saeed Bin Suroor trained Real World, on whom he got his first Royal Ascot win in the Royal Hunt Cup, before following up in the Listed Steventon Stakes and Group 3 Strensall Stakes.
 He won the 2021 Lester Award for Apprentice Jockey of the Year.

 He won fewer races in 2022, ending the season with 64, but among them were the Listed Premio d'Italia Tattersalls on Cime Tempestose and Queen Charlotte Fillies' Stakes on Soft Whisper, again for Saeed Bin Suroor.
 His career as "a rising star of the weighing room" was not helped by a positive cocaine test following a race at Newcastle on 25 August.
 He was stood down in September, and his six-month ban was backdated to then when handed out in November.